ji-zai/personal-site/content/essays/winners.md

 Inequality in access to tools, education and freedom is unfair.

 Yet, fairness and unfairness both cause inequality in outcomes.
+We cannot say that the world is unfair because outcomes are unequal.

 But their shapes are different.
 The shape of outcomes in an unfair world looks like a step function, whereas the shape of outcomes for complex activities in a fair world looks like a smooth [power law curve](https://en.wikipedia.org/wiki/Power_law).

 Unfair systems tell you what you can and cannot do with your life.
 They have rigid class boundaries, each with different privileges and freedoms.
 Unfair systems lead to outcomes that look like a step function: no individuals have outcomes between the classes.